Global homotopy theory via spectral Mackey functors: Global special Γ -spaces

-We begin by recalling several models of \emph{unstable global homotopy theory} \cite[Chapter~1]{schwede-book}, and more generally \emph{unstable $G$-global homotopy theory} in the sense of \cite[Chapter~1]{g-global}.
+We begin by recalling our reference model of \emph{unstable global homotopy theory} \cite[Chapter~1]{schwede-book}, and more generally \emph{unstable $G$-global homotopy theory} in the sense of \cite[Chapter~1]{g-global}.
 Crucial to this is a certain simplicial monoid that we call the \emph{universal finite group}:

 \begin{defi} Let $\mathcal M$ be the monoid of self-injections of the countably infinite set $\omega=\{0,1,\dots\}$.
 We let $E$ denote the right adjoint of the functor $\cat{SSet}\to\cat{Set}$ sending a simplicial set to its set of vertices, and we call the simplicial set $E\mathcal M$ with the induced monoid structure the \emph{universal finite group}. \end{defi}